 Javascript is a dynamic computer programming language.
 It is lightweight and most commonly used as a part of web pages, whose implementations allow client-side script to interact with the user and make dynamic pages.
 It is an interpreted programming language with object-oriented capabilities.

-JavaScript is a cross-platform, object-oriented scripting language used to make webpages interactive (e.g., having complex animations, clickable buttons, popup menus, etc.).can be used both on the client-side and server-side

-JavaScript is a lightweight, interpreted programming language.

-Designed for creating network-centric applications.

-Complementary to and integrated with Java.

-Complementary to and integrated with HTML.

-Open and cross-platform.
+JavaScript is a cross-platform, object-oriented scripting language used to make webpages interactive (e.g., having complex animations, clickable buttons, popup menus, etc.).can be used both on the client-side and server-side □ JavaScript is a lightweight, interpreted programming language. □ Designed for creating network-centric applications. □ Complementary to and integrated with Java. □ Complementary to and integrated with HTML. □ Open and cross-platform.
+Client-Side JavaScript Client-side JavaScript is the most common form of the language.

-Client-Side JavaScript

-Client-side JavaScript is the most common form of the language.
 The script should be included in or referenced by an HTML document for the code to be interpreted by the browser.
 It means that a web page need not be a static HTML, but can include programs that interact with the user, control the browser, and dynamically create HTML content.
 The JavaScript client-side mechanism provides many advantages over traditional CGI server-side scripts.
-For example, you might use JavaScript to check if the user has entered a valid e-mail address in a form field.
+For example, you might use JavaScript to check if the user has entered a valid e-mail address n a form field.
 The JavaScript code is executed when the user submits the form, and only if all the entries are valid, they would be submitted to the Web Server.
 JavaScript can be used to trap user-initiated events such as button clicks, link navigation, and other actions that the user initiates explicitly or implicitly.

-Advantages of JavaScript The merits of using JavaScript are: □ Less server interaction: You can validate user input before sending the page off to the server.
+Advantages of JavaScript The merits of using JavaScript are: ☐ Less server interaction: You can validate user input before sending the page off to the server.
 This saves server traffic, which means less load on your server.

-server.
-This saves server traffic, which means less load on your server.
-Immediate feedback to the visitors: They don't have to wait for a page reload to see if they have forgotten to enter something.

-Increased interactivity: You can create interfaces that react when the user hovers over them with a mouse or activates them via the keyboard.
+Immediate feedback to the visitors: They don't have to wait for a page reload to see if they have forgotten to enter something. ☐ Increased interactivity: You can create interfaces that react when the user hovers over them with a mouse or activates them via the keyboard.

-Richer interfaces: You can use JavaScript to include such items as drag-and-drop compon ents and slide ers to give : a Ric h Interface t o v our site v isitors.
+☐ Richer interfaces: You can use JavaScript to include such items as drag-and-drop components and sliders to give a Rich Interface to your site visitors.